Conversation

 • Can I extend the due date?

-5. Expressing Gratitude Naturally: Thanks for your help.
+5. Expressing Gratitude Naturally

 Ending a conversation with staff by saying “Thanks for your help.” leaves a polite and positive impression.